-Snarkiness and downright rudeness seem to be on the rise across social media.
+Social media snark and downright rudeness online are on the rise

 I’m talking about the lack of common courtesy and manners, and people spewing hurtful epithets and vitriol, instead of making life more pleasant as we all muddle through our daily challenges.